 The term “content moderation” is self-explanatory.
 To quickly define, it’s the act of sorting out inappropriate online distributions from users by website admins.
-Since the boom of the Internet early 2000s, content moderation has become a crucial part to keep online platforms safe and healthy.
+Since the boom of the Internet in early 2000s, content moderation has become a crucial part to keep online platforms safe and healthy.

 The moderation work has always been carried out by a team of content moderators (voluntarily or paid), but in recent years, some of the biggest media houses worldwide have turned to AI.
 The reason behind this is due to an increasingly large amount of user-generated content on these sites, making it impossible for its human moderators to handle.
-Instead of continuously expanding the moderator team, which is very costly, these media houses needed another solution, to which AI can offer.
+Instead of continuously expanding the moderator team, which is very costly, these media houses needed another solution, which AI can offer.

 However, can AI be trusted to moderate content produced by very complex and metaphoric human beings?